dvd-dev/hilo/README.en.md

 # ⚠️ BREAKING CHANGE ⚠️

+Hilo is closing down REST API endpoint /Devices.
 See issue #564.
-We should be releasing an update in the next few days.
-Any installation that hasn’t upgraded to the latest version will no longer work for device readings.
+We have released v2026.3.2.
+Any installation that hasn’t upgraded to this version will no longer work for device readings.

 Any issue opened by someone who hasn’t updated Hilo will be closed.